SISSI: Supernovae in a stratified, shearing interstellar medium. II. Star formation near the Sun is quenched by expansion of the Local Bubble

 \subtitle{II.
 Star formation near the Sun is quenched by expansion of the Local Bubble}

-\abstract {The age of the Local Bubble (LB) can be used to constrain the timescales, on which the interstellar medium in the solar neighborhood is evolving.
-Previous estimates have put the age of the LB at $\gtrsim 14\,\text{Myr}$, and suggested that its expansion was powered by $\sim 15-20$ SNe, yet in a companion paper we have seen hints that this age might be too high. } {Following up on these hints, we aim to place new constraints on the age of the LB.} {We reconstruct the geometry and momentum of the LB using publicly available 3D dust maps to compare its geometry to that of the high-quality sample of simulated supernova remnants in the SISSI project. } { We find that, in contrast to previous estimates, $\gtrsim 20$ SNe over $\sim 4\,\text{Myr}$ are required to explain both the momentum and the size of the LB.
-The julia source-code for our analysis is made available at \href{https://doi.org/10.5281/zenodo.17054923}{https://doi.org/10.5281/zenodo.17054923}. } { Previous estimates of the age of the LB have seemingly overestimated its age and underestimated the number of SNe powering its expansion.
-Our results are in tension with the assumption that the LB is powered solely by SNe associated with the nearby Scorpius-Centraurus OB association, which appears to have stopped forming stars at about the same time as the LB began to expand.
-In light of this new evidence, our results cast serious doubts on the claim that star formation in the solar neighborhood was driven by the expansion of the LB, and might have instead quenched it. }
+\abstract {The age of the Local Bubble (LB) constrains the timescale on which the interstellar medium in the solar neighborhood evolves.
+Previous estimates placed the age of the LB at $\gtrsim 14\,\text{Myr}$, and attributed its expansion to $\sim 15-20$ supernovae (SNe), yet a companion paper suggests this age may be overestimated. } {We place new constraints on the age of the LB and re-evaluate the question whether its expansion triggered or suppressed local star formation.} {We reconstruct the LB’s geometry and momentum using publicly available 3D dust maps and compare them to the high-quality sample of simulated supernova remnants in the SISSI project.
+Independent constraints on the star-formation history and supernova rate are obtained from a Gaia DR3–based census of nearby star clusters. } { We find that $\sim7- 59$ SNe over $\sim5.8\,\text{Myr}$ to $\sim2.8\,\text{Myr}$, respectively, are required to explain both the LB's momentum and size and confirm that such a high supernova rate can be sustained by local star clusters. } { Our analysis yields a substantially smaller LB age than previous estimates, requiring a correspondingly larger number of SNe, driving its expansion.
+We show that this result is in tension with the conclusion that the LB is powered solely by SNe from the Scorpius–Centaurus OB association, which ceased star formation around the time the LB formed.
+If our estimates are correct, it follows that the majority of star formation in the solar neighborhood happened before the formation of the LB and was not triggered by its expansion.
+Instead, the SNe that powered the LB appear to overall have quenched the ongoing star formation process.
+This does not rule out that star formation in the clouds, located near its current edge, could have been affected by the LB expansion. }